OSHA Severe Weather Guidelines for Lift Operators

 Tips to Protect Aerial Lift Workers in Severe Weather Conditions

 If your area is anticipating severe weather, take action to protect workers from accidents and injuries.
-OSHA severe weather guidelines are just the beginning.
+OSHA’s severe weather guidelines are just the beginning.
 Here are a few practical ways to protect workers from:

 Strong winds

 Aerial lift workers should use extreme caution when winds get too severe.
 Or they should stop working until the winds die down.
 Keep in mind that wind measured at ground level is often less severe than when measured at the height most AWP workers will be at.
-When in doubt, keep workers on the ground until winds have died down.
+When in doubt, keep workers on the ground until the winds have died down.

 Slippery Surfaces